-The Harvard Graduate School of Design Frances Loeb Library is establishing the African American Design Nexus to highlight the important contributions of African American design leaders and increase accessibility to their work and stories.
+The Harvard Graduate School of Design Frances Loeb Library established the African American Design Nexus to highlight the important contributions of African American design leaders and increase accessibility to their work and stories.
 We envision this virtual collection as a beacon to attract and inspire the next generation of young designers.

 - Establish an expert research team to identify critical figures, locate institutions with essential materials, and assess gaps in knowledge